Marie Osmond Gets Hit With Backlash After Offering To Sing At Trump’s Inauguration

 — prudence (@Adivinadora) January 11, 2017

-NutriSystem has not yet issued a statement regarding Marie Osmond’s stance on the Trump inauguration, but the company probably isn’t very happy with her.
+NutriSystem has not yet issued a statement regarding Marie Osmond’s stance on the upcoming Donald Trump inauguration, but the company probably isn’t very happy with her.

 Marie Osmond is one of just a few artists who would be willing to perform at the Trump inauguration.
 The very short confirmed list of performers for the ceremony includes America’s Got Talent star Jackie Evancho, who will sing the national anthem, and members of the Mormon Tabernacle Choir and the Radio City Rockettes.